michielpauw/n-puzzle/README.md

 n-puzzle
 ========

-Notes on Beta release:
-- I realized a little bit late that PuzzleStart and PuzzleGame should actually be one activity.
-I will fix this before the Alpha-release, also giving me an opportunity of cleaning up the mess in both activities.
-- As of now I have not been able to implement functioning up/back buttons.
-I will fix this.
-- I need to create edges around my tiles.
-- My MainActivity class will display a nicer list of pictures in the Alpha-release.
-- As of now I have not been able to support pictures of which the dimensions are smaller than the screen size of a phone.

 A fun little game for Android where you're supposed to rearrange a shuffled picture to its original shape.

 Overview: